marcusgia2505/classsExGameInstructions/docs/Develop.rst

 Define Stages
 =============

 Stages are points of synchronization in a game.
 Synchronization means that for the next stage to begin, all elements of the previous stage must have been finalized.
 Generally, the input phase is one stage and the results phase is a different stage, as the output can only be displayed after all participants have entered their input.
 Stages are ordered in tabs in a horizontal way in classEx.
-The first tab is not a stage before shows the options for :ref:`Develop:Assignment and Matching` of roles, treatments and groups.
+The first tab is not a stage - it shows the options for :ref:`Develop:Assignment and Matching` of roles, treatments and groups.

 .. image:: _static/Stage.PNG
     :alt:  300px